-Upon hiring, faculty members are notified whether o he or she is eligible for continuing contract status subject to conditions of College policy and procedure.
+Upon hiring, faculty members are notified whether or not he/she is eligible for continuing contract status subject to conditions of college policy and procedure.

-1. Faculty positions filled as a result of a competitive hiring process may be eligible for continuing contract.

-- 2. Temporary positions shall not be eligible for continuing contract.
+- 1. Faculty positions filled as a result of a competitive hiring process may be eligible for continuing contract. - 2.
+Temporary positions shall not be eligible for continuing contract.
 Under the conditions described below, the President may recommend to the Board of Trustees a temporary faculty position for a semester, a year, or up to three years: - a.
 In the case of an emergency situation due to extended illness, death, or unexpected resignation where adjunct faculty members are not available or where no other full-time faculty members teach in the discipline.
 The temporary position will be terminated once the emergency situation is resolved. - b.
 Grant-supported, short-term programs intended to fill a temporary need. - c.
 Other short-term needs, such as completing a teach out plan for a discontinued program or degree - d.
 Other emergency or temporary situations. - 3.
-If a temporary faculty position is needed beyond three years, a new continuing-contract-track position may be created upon the recommendation of the VPAA and approval by the President.
+If a temporary faculty position is needed beyond three years, a new continuing-contract-track position may be created.
 If interested in this position, the employee serving in the temporary position must apply for the continuing-contract-track position in a competitive hiring process.
 The years in the temporary position may be counted toward the probationary five-year time period leading to a continuing contract award at the discretion of the President.